 - Seccomp: Seccomp (Secure Computing Mode) supervises the invoking of system calls.

-Docker also uses Linux capabilities to restrict the root permissions with which the Docker engine starts containers.
+In addition to these Docker tools, Docker also uses Linux capabilities to restrict the root permissions, which Docker Engine starts containers with.

 Other security concerns also exist regarding software vulnerabilities within application components that are distributed by the Docker registry.
-Since basically anyone can create Docker images and make them publically accessible to the community in the Docker Hub, there’s the risk of introducing malicious code to your system through an image download.
-Before deploying an application, Docker users should make sure that the entire code provided in an image for the execution of containers stems from a trustworthy source.
-As part of the container platform’s enterprise edition (EE), Docker has been offering a certification program since the beginning of 2017 through which infrastructure, container, and plugin providers can test and distinguish their software.
-To obtain a certificate, the following requirements must be fulfilled:
+Since essentially anyone can create Docker images and make them publicly accessible to the community in the Docker Hub, there’s the risk of introducing malicious code to your system when downloading an image.
+Before deploying an application, Docker users should make sure that all of the code provided in an image for the execution of containers stems from a trustworthy source.